Sarah-Data/LHL-SQL-Project/starting_with_data - Answered.md

 FROM all_sessions_clean
 ```

-Answer: There are 14,223 unique visitors based on fullvisitorid in the all_sessions table
+**Answer**: There are 14,223 unique visitors based on fullvisitorid in the all_sessions table